 Comedian wins landslide victory in Ukrainian presidential election.

 I decided to visit Ukraine after reading that headline.
 It sounded like the sort of place I would enjoy.
-A couple of months after Volodymyr Zelensky took office, I touched down at Kyiv Boryspil Airport.
+A couple of months after Volodymyr Zelenskyy took office, I touched down at Kyiv Boryspil Airport.
 And I did enjoy my Ukraine experience.

 I travelled to Ukraine as a solo independent traveller so this Ukraine travel tips post is a guide for those who wish to travel there using the same method of travel.
+The destinations that I visited are at the bottom of this post.

 VISA: Citizens of a number of countries, including EU and US citizens, can enter Ukraine visa-free for a 90 day stay in a 180 day period so check with your nearest Ukrainian Embassy.